-The Company performs its corporate business activities indirectly through the ownership of shares or other equity investments in other companies (country subholding companies, which in turn perform their activities through their head of business companies).
+The Company performs its corporate business activities indirectly through the ownership of shares or other equity investments in other companies (country subholding companies, which in turn operate through the parent companies of their respective businesses).
 The corporate and governance organisation is based on the recognition of the multinational nature of the Group.